 The Southern Right Whale Program Today

-The Southern Right Whale Program is now directed in the U.S. by Dr. Victoria Rowntree, and in Argentina by Dr. Mariano Sironi of ICB.
+The Southern Right Whale Program is now directed in the U.S. by Dr. Victoria Rowntree (below, left), and in Argentina by Dr. Mariano Sironi of ICB (below, right).
 Today, many of the animals Dr. Payne identified in 1970 still return to the Peninsula, but now their new calves are accompanied by the calves of their daughters, granddaughters and great-granddaughters.
 The value of such a long-term study increases exponentially as each new year of data gets added to it.
 Ocean Alliance now follows the lives of more than 2,600 known individual right whales.

 Through annual surveys and focused investigations, Ocean Alliance has created a detailed picture of right whale biology and an invaluable record of the population’s growth, distribution and habitat preferences.
 The techniques that Ocean Alliance pioneered are now used to study endangered whale species throughout the world.

 The long-term objective of the Southern Right Whale Program is to promote the recovery of right whales on a worldwide basis through research, conservation and education.
 Right whales occupy a large portion of the world’s oceans.
 If we protect right whales, the animals that share their habitat will also be protected.
 The population of southern right whales that we study off Argentina is threatened by habitat destruction.
 We continue to improve our understanding of right whales, and those findings are incorporated into right whale protection plans in Argentina as well as globally.